Policies

 Residents found to be consistently overloading electrical circuitry (tripping breakers) through use of appliances or other electrical equipment will be required to reduce their electrical usage.
 Residents are also encouraged to use surge protectors as a means to further protect electrical equipment.

-Residents are encouraged to keep their exterior room or apartment doors locked at all times.
+Residents are strongly encouraged to keep their exterior room or apartment doors locked at all times.
 Residents are not allowed to damage, hinder the proper use of, or make changes to any locks or fixtures associated with their rooms or apartment.
-Residents cannot add fixtures or locks to any doors, walls, or other surfaces within their apartment.
+Residents cannot add fixtures or locks to any doors, walls, or other surfaces within their apartment, including installing doorbell-type cameras or non-University throw locks.

 Residents are responsible for their own PennCards and, when issued, their brass keys.
 They should not share keys or PennCards with another individual or duplicate their keys for any purpose.
 Residents should be aware of the whereabouts of their keys (if applicable) and PennCards at all times.